Pepper Guides (181)

 What makes peppers hot?

 Peppers get their heat from a chemical compound called capsaicin, which is found primarily in the white pith (placenta) of the pepper, not the seeds.
-Read our capsaicin guide for the full science.
+Trimming that membrane cuts the heat more than removing seeds, which is the core idea behind how capsaicin works.

 How do I stop pepper burn on my hands or mouth?